-Environmental assessments of chemicals
+Re Section 64 Environmental assessments of chemicals

-Environmental assessments shall also be performed for chemicals that are not covered by requirements to ecotoxicological testing and documentation.
-The operator should assess the toxicity, biodegradability and potential for bioaccumulation of these chemicals.
+For environmental assessment of chemicals that are exempt from the requirement for ecotoxicological testing in accordance with Section 62, seventh subsection, the operator should assess the toxicity, biodegradability and potential for bioaccumulation of these chemicals.
 The assessment should be documented and based on test data or literature data.

-The assessment of the chemicals as mentioned in the first subsection, should also include treatment of waste/hazardous waste and necessary transport.
+The assessment of the chemicals as mentioned in this section, should also include necessary transportation and handling of the chemicals as waste.
 Assessment of the fate of the chemicals in the environment may be included under "other matters of significance".